philipmorrisintl/GOBench/README.md

         for tabular results)

   --type RESULT_TYPE
-        Type of the plot to be generated.
-Possible plots are for now: barplot (default), heatmap, csv.
+        Type of report to be generated.
+Possible reports are for now: heatmap, csv.
 ```